X-Plane/xptools/README.md

 - makerules
     - Master makefile to build all tools for Linux, can also build all tools under OSX.
 - src
-    - The main source tree for the various tools and exewcutable of XPtools.
+    - The main source tree for the various tools and executable of XPtools.
 - test
     - Collection of files for regression testing of WED
 - scripts